rohenaz/mnemonic/readme.md

 // Outputs: 1ab91c1961163cf0fa9165095c25fe08
 ```

 The seed phrase may be any multiple of 3 words with a minimum length of 12 words.
 Seeds with 13 or 25 words will treat the 13th or 25th word respectively as a passphrase.
-For any other seed length that you wish to use with a passphrase, you may explicitly set one via the `Mnemonic.passphrase()` method.
+For any other seed length that you wish to use with a passphrase, you may explicitly set one via the `Mnemonic.setPasshrase()` method.

 #### From Hex String